sfdcbrewery/sriharideep.github.io/_posts/2017-12-11-HelloSalesforceDX.md

 ---
 layout: post
 title:  Hello Salesforce DX a.k.a.
-Salesforce Developer Experience
+Salesforce Developer Experience.
 ---

 This blog offers you all the excitement you need as a Salesforce Developer to start with DX!